 Or making sure you don’t give your personal details to someone you don’t know and trust - like your phone number, address or bank details.

-Find out more about staying safe online by downloading our free SafeSurfing training course, designed to help people with a learning disability use the internet safely.
+Find out more about staying safe online by downloading our free SafeSurfing training course, designed to help people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. use the internet safely.

 Easy-read resources from Beyond Bullying